michaeldoody/whisker_control/README.md

 Next, I used the script `cam_calibration.cpp` to measure the reticle in pixels and calculate pixels/μm (displayed below).
 This project is still a work in progress, so the next steps are to finish the script `whisker.cpp` which takes this pixels/mm constant, measures the diameter of the whisker directly outside the oven, and performs the velocity control loop.

 ![Camera Calibration](media/cam_calibration.png)

+## Repository Structure

+    .
+    ├──cam_calibration.cpp      # Outputs the pixels/mm constant when the calibration slide ├                             reticle is in view of the camera ├──whisker.cpp              # Velocity control loop
+    ├── media                   # Image files folder
+    └── README.md

+## Installation

+You can clone this GitHub repository: `git clone https://github.com/michaeldoody/whisker_control`

+Detailed instuctions for downloading Tic motor controller software and source code can be found here: https://www.pololu.com/docs/0J71/3.2

+And instuctions for installing OpenCV on Raspberry Pi are here: https://www.learnopencv.com/install-opencv-4-on-raspberry-pi/

+## Links
+Check out this project in my portfolio at https://michaeldoody.github.io/